Possible Bearish Inside Day Candle Pattern Detected for Fmc Corp (NYSE:FMC) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Fmc Corp (NYSE:FMC)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Fmc Corp (NYSE:FMC) based on the price action in the company's shares.
-Today's price range of $87.37 and $89.66 is within yesterday's high and low of the day.
+Yesterday's price range of $87.37 and $89.66 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Fmc Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 FMC Corp operates as a diversified research company in the chemical industry.
 The Company offers technology solutions for agricultural, industrial, and consumer markets.
 FMC Corp offer an array of technologies in research and development to improve delivery of medications, enhance foods and beverages, power batteries, protect crop yields, and advance textile manufacturing.